 - Making sure you have plenty gas for the journey or planning suitable gas stops if the journey is longer than a full tank

-- Ensuring your tires are at optimum pressure
+- Ensuring your tires are at optimum pressure, you may need new tires before your trip.

 - Checking all fluids, such as oil and washer fluid